Fox-ML-infrastructure/FoxML_Core/LEGAL/COMMERCIAL_USE.md

 **Note:** Academic research conducted for, funded by, sponsored by, or operationally integrated into a commercial organization requires a commercial license, even if performed by students or interns.

-**NO FREE TRIAL FOR COMMERCIAL USE:** There is no grace period, evaluation period, or "free trial" for commercial use.
+**PAID PILOT REQUIRED FOR BUSINESS EVALUATION:** Business evaluation requires a paid Pilot.
+No exceptions.
+If you're a legal entity, you need a license.
+If you want to evaluate, it's a paid pilot.
 Payment is required from the first day of commercial use.
-The 30-day evaluation period described in `LEGAL/SUPPORT_POLICY.md` is for non-commercial evaluation only.

 **See `LEGAL/SUBSCRIPTIONS.md` for complete definitions and usage scenarios.**